DecSander/PoCamon/README.txt

 Note: The last few trainers in the Elite 7 are extremely difficult, don't get too upset if you can't beat all of them.

+TESTING:

+To test the program, comment out lines 12 and 13 in io.ml and line 427 in io.ml, then run:

+cs3110 compile -p str game.ml
+cs3110 compile -p str tests.ml
+cs3110 test tests.ml

+Remember to comment those lines out again if you want to play the game normally again!

 CREDITS: